eljefe303030/Melius/README.md

 Use the [Discord server](https://discord.gg/ZyakMg7CGN)

 ## Credits and Thanks
+* JaeDL for permission to use Starborn Royalty as a basis for this list.
 * The mod authors for all their hard work, skill and imagination.
 * The Wabbajack team for making a tool that makes this possible.
 * Anyone who tries this list.